-- 17.2 This Policy does not seek to prohibit children from having free access to any licensed premises subject to any restrictions within the 2003 Act but the Council recognises that limitations may have to be considered where it appears appropriate to protect children from physical, emotional and sexual, harm and neglect. - 17.3 The following are examples of premises that the Council considers may raise concern: - Where adult entertainment is provided - where there have been convictions of members of the current management for serving alcohol to minors or with a reputation for allowing underage drinking - where requirements for proof of age cards or other age identification to combat the purchase of alcohol by minors is not the norm - with a known association with drug taking or dealing - where there is a strong element of gambling on the premises (but not small numbers of cash prize gaming machines) - where the supply of alcohol for consumption on the premises is the exclusive or primary purpose of the services provided at the premises. - 17.4 Where applicants wish to allow access for children to premises where these associations may be relevant, they should, when
+- 17.2 This Policy does not seek to prohibit children from having free access to any licensed premises subject to any restrictions within the 2003 Act but the Council recognises that limitations may have to be considered where it appears appropriate to protect children from physical, emotional and sexual, harm and neglect. - 17.3 The following are examples of premises that the Council considers may raise concern: - Where adult entertainment is provided - where there have been convictions of, or penalty notice has been issued to, members of the current management for serving alcohol to minors or premises with a reputation for allowing underage drinking or sales - where requirements for proof of age cards or other age identification to combat the purchase of alcohol by minors is not the norm - with a known association with drug taking or dealing - where there is a strong element of gambling on the premises (but not small numbers of cash prize gaming machines) - where the supply of alcohol for consumption on the premises is the exclusive or primary purpose of the services provided at the premises. - 17.4 Where applicants wish to allow access for children to premises where these associations may be relevant, they should, when preparing operating schedules, explain their reasons and outline in detail the steps that they intend to take to protect children from harm on such premises. - 17.5 The Council will consider the following options for limiting the access of children where that is necessary for the prevention of harm to children: - limitations on the hours when children may be present - limitations on ages below 18 - limitations on the presence of children under certain ages when specified activities are taking place - limitations on the parts of premises to which children might be given access - requirements for an accompanying adult (including, for example, a combination of requirements which provide that children under a particular age must be accompanied by an adult) and

-- preparing operating schedules, explain their reasons and outline in detail the steps that they intend to take to protect children from harm on such premises. - 17.5 The Council will consider the following options for limiting the access of children where that is necessary for the prevention of harm to children: - limitations on the hours when children may be present - limitations on ages below 18 - limitations on the presence of children under certain ages when specified activities are taking place - limitations on the parts of premises to which children might be given access - requirements for an accompanying adult (including, for example, a combination of requirements which provide that children under a particular age must be accompanied by an adult) and - full exclusion of people under 18 from the premises when any licensable activities are taking place - 17.6 There will be a strong presumption against permitting any access at all for children under 18 years where a responsible authority has made a valid representation on any of the concerns listed in paragraph 18.2.4 of this policy. - 17.7 The Council commends the Portman Group Code of Practice on the Naming, Packaging and Promotion of Alcoholic Drinks as good practice for licensees. - 17.8 Conditions will not be imposed requiring children to be admitted to any premises and, where no limitation is imposed, this will be left to the discretion of the individual licensee or club. - 17.9 The licensing authority will work closely with trading standards and the police to ensure the appropriate enforcement of the law, especially relating to the sale and supply of alcohol to children - 17.10 Representations made by child protection bodies and the police will be given considerable weight by the Licensing Committee when they address issues regarding the admission of children.
+- full exclusion of people under 18 from the premises when any licensable activities are taking place - 17.6 There will be a strong presumption against permitting any access at all for children under 18 years where a responsible authority has made a valid representation in respect of premises licensed for on-sales on any of the concerns listed in paragraph 17.3 of this policy. - 17.7 The Council commends the Portman Group Code of Practice on the Naming, Packaging and Promotion of Alcoholic Drinks as good practice for licensees. - 17.8 Conditions will not be imposed requiring children to be admitted to any premises and, where no limitation is imposed, this will be left to the discretion of the individual licensee or club. - 17.9 The licensing authority will work closely with trading standards and the police to ensure the appropriate enforcement of the law, especially relating to the sale and supply of alcohol to children - 17.10 Representations made by child protection bodies and the police will be closely scrutinised by the Licensing Committee.
+An operator will be expected to provide a considered response to such representations.